Canonball90/Skidd.ed/README.md

 ## About:
-Skidd.ed is a free and open source hack client that uses prestige base as a base (https://github.com/RealzPrestige/PrestigeBase-Public-Continuation) and we try to add as much modules as possible into one client cause using 15 clients is annoying.
+Skidd.ed is a free and open source hack client that uses prestige base as a base (https://github.com/RealzPrestige/PrestigeBase-Public-Continuation) and we try to add as much modules as possible into one client cause using 15 clients is annoying asf.